Optimizing spring cover crop management for productivity, soil health and climate resilience

 Research results and discussion:

 In early Fall/late summer 2023, cover crops to receive spring management treatments were planted on collaborating farms and at the Central Maryland Research and Education Center (CMREC), in Beltsville, MD.
 At CMREC, the cover crops were broadcast overseeded into standing corn canopies in late August 2023 and into standing soybean canopies at leaf yellowing in early September.
 Due to nearly a month without any significant rain, the cover crops didn't germinate until mid-September.
 Different rates of side-dressed nitrogen had been applied in June to corn plots as part of a prior agronomic experiment on the site.
 During the first year of the project cover crop experiments, this differential N could theoretically affect the cover crop performance in spring 2024 due to the effect of corn vigor in competing for light during early cover crop growth before corn harvest and due to possible residual N remaining on the soil for use by the cover crop plants.
 To assess this potential carry-over effect at CMREC, fall biomass was hand-harvested in December 2023 for the radish-crimson clover-rye mixture (3-Way) cover crop that was intersown into the corn before harvest.
 This data was collected for all four replications at the sandy soil site, and two of the replications at the silty-clay soil site.
 A statistically significant difference in aboveground cover crop dry biomass was observed between the high (160 or 180 lb N/acre) and low (0 lb Nacre) side-dress rate (Figure 1).
 The range of biomass values from about 600 to 1000 kg/ha is lower than expected for an early intersown cover mixture at this location, probably due to lack of rain during the early cover crop growth period.
 In addition, the N rate applied to corn in June differentially affected the rye and clover components of the cover crop, the higher N applied to corn in June increasing the relative amount of rye while decreasing the amount of clover (Figure 2).
 These results would be expected since the main competitive advantage of the clover is its ability to fix its own nitrogen, while the faster-growing rye would be more competitive where more N was available in the soil.
 We conclude that 1) N applied at the higher rate was not efficiently used by the corn crop since residual N was available to stimulate the growth of the rye cover crop in September-December.
 This was true across both the sandy and silty clay soils.
 In addition, the differential effect on species in the fall biomass suggests that we might see the effect of N applied to corn in one year affect the performance and N-fixation ability of the following cover crop in the spring of the next year.
-Although we will not apply different rates of N to corn in 2024, we will monitor the cover crop biomass from all termination date subplots at the time of early termination (early April) to determine if this effect has carried over in the spring.
+Although we will not apply different rates of N to corn in 2024, we monitored the cover crop biomass from all termination date subplots at the time of early termination (early April) and determined that this effect did not carry over into the spring.

 Bar graoh of cover crop biomass in fall versus N rate applied to corn the previous June.